-A novel instrument based on cavity attenuated phase-shift technology and incorporating an integrating sphere was recently developed by Aerodyne Research, Inc. This novel instrument represents a major step forward in the observation of aerosol optical properties since it simultaneously measures two of the three aerosol optical parameters from the same air sample, reducing the potential sources of sampling biases (Onasch et al., 2015).
-The two main applications of the CAPS PM{ssa} instrument, apart from the direct measurement of scattering and extinction coefficients, are the indirect measurement of the aerosol absorption coefficient and of the single-scattering albedo.
-A few recent in-situ application studies of the CAPS PM{ssa} instrument are already available (Han et al., 2017;Corbin et al., 2018).
-The present optical closure study intends to quantify relative uncertainties in the measurement of the primary aerosol optical properties and the resulting SSA by the CAPS PM{ssa} for several types of laboratory aerosol by applying a full set of established instrumentation for measuring the extinction (CAPS PM{ex}), absorption (PSAP), and scattering (integrating nephelometer TSI Model 3563) coefficients at multiple wavelengths.
+A novel instrument based on cavity-attenuated phase-shift technology and incorporating an integrating sphere was recently developed by Aerodyne Research, Inc. This novel instrument represents a major step forward in the observation of aerosol optical properties since it simultaneously measures two of the three aerosol optical parameters from the same air sample, reducing the potential sources of sampling biases (Onasch et al., 2015).
+The two main applications of the Cavity Attenuated Phase-Shift Single Scattering Albedo Monitor (CAPS PM{SSA}) instrument, apart from the direct measurement of scattering and extinction coefficients, are the indirect measurement of the aerosol absorption coefficient and of the single-scattering albedo.
+A few recent in situ application studies of the CAPS PM{SSA} instrument are already available (Han et al., 2017; Corbin et al., 2018).
+The present opticalclosure study intends to quantify relative uncertainties in the measurement of the primary aerosol optical properties and the resulting SSA by the CAPS PM{SSA} for several types of laboratory aerosol by applying a full set of established instrumentation for measuring the extinction (CAPS PM{ex}), absorption (PSAP) and scattering (integrating nephelometer, TSI Model 3563) coefficients at multiple wavelengths.

-2 Instruments and Methods
+2 Instruments and methods

-2.1 Instrumental Set-up
+2.1 Instrumental setup

-The laboratory study was conceived to evaluate the operational principle of the CAPS PM{ssa} and its performance and relative accuracy when compared to proven technologies.
-The instrumental set-up used is shown in Figure 1.
+The laboratory study was conceived to evaluate the operational principle of the CAPS PM{SSA} and its performance and relative accuracy when compared to proven technologies.
+The instrumental setup used is shown in Fig. 1.

-In this study, similar to previous work (Massoli et al., 2010;Petzold et al., 2013); two collison-type aerosol generators (TSI Model 3076) were used; one containing a solution of deionized water and purely scattering material, ammonium sulphate (AS), and a second containing absorbing material, water-soluble colloidal graphite (Aquadag - AD - from Agar Scientific) or black carbon (REGAL 400R Pigment Black - BC - from Cabot Corporation).
+In this study, similar to previous work (Massoli et al., 2010; Petzold et al., 2013; Massoli et al., 2010), two collision-type aerosol generators (TSI Model 3076) were used: one containing a solution of deionized water and purely scattering material (ammonium sulfate, AS) and a second containing absorbing material, water-soluble colloidal graphite (Aquadag - AD - from Agar Scientific) or black carbon (REGAL 400R Pigment Black - BC - from Cabot Corporation).
 The SSA of the dispersed aerosol ranged from approximately 0.4 (pure AD or BC) to 1.0 (pure AS), with the modal value of the particle size distribution being below 100 nm in all cases.
-A drying tube filled with silica gel was positioned after each particle generator in order to reduce the relative humidity below 30%.
-Once the samples were passed through the dryer, they entered a mixing chamber where effective ensemble particle SSA values of 0.4 < SSA < 1.0 could be produced by mixing aerosol flows containing both absorbing and scattering aerosols.
-The aerosol generation set-up specifications are shown in Table 1, whereas Table 2 compiles the information about the applied instruments and correction schemes.
-The SSA of the mixture containing AS and AD was controlled by the online measured SSA measured by the CAPS PM{ssa}.
+A drying tube filled with silica gel was positioned after each particle generator in order to reduce the relative humidity to below 30 %.
+Once the samples were passed through the dryer, they entered a mixing chamber, where effective ensemble particle SSA values of 0.4 < SSA < 1.0 could be produced by mixing aerosol flows containing both absorbing and scattering aerosols.
+The aerosol generation setup specifications are shown in Table 1, whereas Table 2 compiles the information about the applied instruments and correction schemes.
+The SSA of the mixture containing AS and AD was controlled by the onlinemeasured SSA measured by the CAPS PM{SSA}.

-Five mass flow controllers (MFC), two at each generator's head and a third after the mixing chamber, supplied particle-free compressed air to the sample to both reach the desired humidity and particle number concentration and to make-up the flow required by the instruments.
+Five mass flow controllers (MFCs), two at each generator's head and a third after the mixing chamber, supplied particle-free compressed air to the sample both to reach the desired humidity and particle number concentration and to make-up the flow required by the instruments.
 The particle number concentration was measured by a condensation particle counter (CPC).